eugypalu/Autonomic-farm-pattern/README.md

 # Autonomic farm pattern

-The goal is to provide a farm pattern ensuring (best effort) a given service time leveraging on dynamic variation of the parallelism degree.
+This repository contains a university project, the goal is to provide a farm pattern ensuring (best effort) a given service time leveraging on dynamic variation of the parallelism degree.
 The farm is instantiated and run by providing:

 * A collection of input tasks to be computed (of type Tin)
 * A function<Tout(Tin)> computing the single task